telerik/blazor-docs/knowledge-base/treeview-rename-node.md

 title: How to Rename a TreeView Node
 description: How to edit the name (text) of a treeview node
 type: how-to
-page_title: How to rename a node?
+page_title: How to rename a TreeView node?
 slug: treeview-kb-rename-node
 position:
 tags: